 The document below summarises the latest Maltese definitions as provided by MTA’s legal team and are the responsibility of MTA, not BSAC.

-'Independent Diver' - a diver who has received diver training in accordance with MSA EN 14153-2 or equivalent and is qualified to dive to 30 metres (this equates to a BSAC Sports Diver who has completed depth experience to 30m) or if under 15 years old qualified to dive to 21 metres (BSAC Sports Diver who has completed depth experience to 25 metres) if accompanied by an adult (16 years of age or over) who is an independent diver.
+'Independent Diver' - a diver who has received diver training in accordance with MSA EN 14153-2/ISO 24801-2 or equivalent and is qualified to dive to 30 metres (this equates to a BSAC Sports Diver who has completed depth experience to 30m, or a BSAC Advanced Ocean Diver) or if under 15 years old qualified to dive to 21 metres (BSAC Sports Diver who has completed depth experience to 25 metres) if accompanied by an adult (16 years of age or over) who is an independent diver.
 Divers over 60 years of age are required to produce a valid annual diving medical issued by a diving doctor.

 'Recreational Diving Service Provider' - licensee able to offer, promote, organise or provide diving services in Malta.
 Any divers who do not meet the 'independent diver' definition or diver conducting training must use the services of a licensed operator in Malta.